blainewishart/habanero/README.md

 # habanero
-simple node app written with ChatGPT to evaluate ChatGPT
+simple node app drafted with ChatGPT and updated 3 weeks later using copilot